Chapter 8 Advising Travelers with Specific Needs

 Asymptomatic HIV Infection

-Asymptomatic HIV-infected adults with CD4 cell counts of 200–500/mm3 are considered to have limited immune deficits and should be vaccinated according to the guidelines in Table 8-08.
-(More specific recommendations are available for MMR [measles-mumps-rubella] vaccine.
-Detailed information is available at http://www.cdc.gov/mmwr/preview/mmwrhtml/rr6204a1.htm and http://www.cdc.gov/mmwr/preview/mmwrhtml/rr6002a1.htm.)
+Asymptomatic HIV-infected adults with CD4 cell counts of 200–499/mm3 are considered to have limited immune deficits and should be vaccinated according to the guidelines in Table 8-01.
+Meningococcal (MenACWY), pneumococcal, and hepatitis B vaccines are recommended for HIV-positive patients regardless of travel plans.
+Many clinicians regard patients with CD4 cell counts ≥200/mm3 who have undetectable viral loads as immunologically normal.
+More specific recommendations are available for MMR (measles-mumps-rubella) vaccine (www.cdc.gov/mmwr/preview/mmwrhtml/rr6204a1.htm).
 CD4 counts while on antiretroviral drugs, rather than nadir counts, should be used to categorize HIV-infected people.
-The exact time at which reconstituted lymphocytes are fully functional is not well defined.
-To achieve a maximal vaccine response with minimal risk, many clinicians advise a delay of 3 months after immune reconstitution, if possible, before immunizations are administered.
-(For MMR vaccine, the recommendation is ≥6 months on antiretroviral therapy with the age- and CD4-based criteria in footnote 2.)
-Although seroconversion rates and geometric mean titers of antibody in response to vaccines may be less than those measured in healthy controls, most vaccines can elicit seroprotective levels of antibody in many HIV-infected patients in this category.
+To achieve a maximal vaccine response with minimal risk, many clinicians advise a delay of 3 months after immune reconstitution (usually 6 months after initiation of antiretroviral therapy), if possible, before immunizations are administered; however, the optimal time to initiate vaccination after starting antiretroviral therapy has been identified as a gap in knowledge by the Infectious Diseases Society of America.
+For MMR vaccine, the recommendation is ≥6 months on antiretroviral therapy with the age- and CD4-based criteria.
+Although seroconversion rates and geometric mean titers of antibody in response to vaccines may be less than those measured in healthy controls, most vaccines can elicit protective levels of antibody in many HIV-infected patients in this category.

 Transient increases in HIV viral load, which return quickly to baseline, have been observed after administration of several different vaccines to asymptomatic HIV-infected people.
 The clinical significance of these increases is not known, but they do not preclude the use of any vaccine.

-Inactivated vaccines are generally considered safe for people with MS, although vaccination should be delayed during clinically significant relapses until patients have stabilized or begun to improve from the relapse, typically 4–6 weeks after it began.
-Administration of tetanus, hepatitis B, or influenza vaccines does not appear to increase the short-term risk of relapses in people with MS. However, published studies are lacking on the safety and efficacy of other vaccines (such as those against hepatitis A, human papilloma virus, meningitis, pertussis, pneumonia, polio, and typhoid).
-Inactivated vaccines are theoretically safe for people being treated with an interferon medication, glatiramer acetate, mitoxantrone, fingolimod, or natalizumab, although efficacy data are lacking.
+Inactivated vaccines, including influenza, hepatitis B, human papillomavirus, and tetanus vaccines, are generally considered safe for people with MS, although vaccination should be delayed during clinically significant relapses until patients have stabilized or begun to improve from the relapse, typically 4–6 weeks after it began.
+Published studies are lacking on the safety and efficacy of other vaccines, such as those against hepatitis A, meningococcal disease, pertussis, pneumococcal disease, polio, and typhoid.
+Inactivated vaccines are theoretically safe for people being treated with an interferon medication, glatiramer acetate, mitoxantrone, fingolimod, or natalizumab, although safety and efficacy data are lacking.

 Modern MS therapy often includes aggressive and early immunomodulatory therapy for many MS patients, even those with stable disease.
-Live-virus vaccines should not be given to people with MS during therapy with immunosuppressants, such as mitoxantrone, azathioprine, methotrexate, or cyclophosphamide; during chronic corticosteroid therapy; or during therapy with immune-suppressing biologic agents.
-Patients on glatiramer acetate and interferons have more limited immune deficits.
+Live vaccines should not be given to people with MS during therapy with immunosuppressants such as mitoxantrone, azathioprine, methotrexate, or cyclophosphamide; during chronic corticosteroid therapy; or during therapy with immunosuppressive biologic agents.
+Patients on glatiramer acetate and interferon therapy have more limited immune deficits.

-A few published studies suggest that mumps, measles, rubella, varicella, and zoster vaccines may be safe in people with stable MS if administered 1 month before starting or 1 month after discontinuing immunosuppressive therapy.
+A few published studies suggest that mumps, measles, rubella, varicella, and zoster vaccines may be safe in people with stable MS if administered 1 month before starting or at the appropriate interval (see Duration of Iatrogenic Immunue Compromise below) after discontinuing immunosuppressive therapy.
 One study suggests yellow fever vaccine can exacerbate symptoms in MS patients; this risk should be considered in consultation with the patient’s neurologist before administering the vaccine.

 Other Chronic Conditions

-Adults aged ≥19 years with immunocompromising conditions (including chronic renal failure and nephrotic syndrome), those on the immunocompromising drugs listed below, transplant recipients, and those with functional or anatomic asplenia, malignancy, cerebrospinal fluid leaks, or cochlear implants who have not previously received the 13-valent pneumococcal conjugate vaccine (PCV13) or the 23-valent pnuemococcal polysaccharide vaccine (PPSV23) should receive a single dose of PCV13 followed by a dose of PPSV23 ≥8 weeks later; those who have previously received ≥1 dose of PPSV23 should receive a dose of PCV13 ≥1 year after the last PPSV23 dose was received.
+Adults aged ≥19 years with most immunocompromising and some chronic conditions who have not previously received the 13-valent pneumococcal conjugate vaccine (PCV13) or the 23-valent pneumococcal polysaccharide vaccine (PPSV23) should receive a single dose of PCV13 followed by a dose of PPSV23 ≥8 weeks later; those who have previously received ≥1 dose of PPSV23 should receive a dose of PCV13 ≥1 year after the last PPSV23 dose was received.
 For adults who require additional doses of PPSV23, the first such dose should be given no sooner than 8 weeks after PCV13 and ≥5 years after the most recent dose of PPSV23.

-A blunted response to hepatitis B vaccine has been reported in patients with chronic renal disease; a decreased response to hepatitis B vaccine has also been observed in patients with diabetes.
-Additional doses of hepatitis B vaccine beyond the primary series may be necessary.
-Higher-dose hepatitis B vaccine preparations are used to promote optimal immunization of people undergoing hemodialysis and those with other immunocompromising conditions.
+A blunted response to hepatitis B vaccine has been reported in patients with immunosuppressive disease, which may include chronic hepatic or renal disease; a decreased response to hepatitis B vaccine has also been observed in patients with diabetes.
+Additional or higher doses of hepatitis B vaccine beyond the standard primary series may be necessary or indicated.

 Asplenic patients are susceptible to overwhelming sepsis with encapsulated bacterial pathogens.
-Although response to vaccines may be less than in people with a functioning spleen, many clinical guidelines recommend immunization against meningococcal, pneumococcal, and Haemophilus influenzae disease in these patients, regardless of travel plans.
+Although response to vaccines may be diminished compared with people who have a functioning spleen, immunization against meningococcal (MenACWY and MenB), pneumococcal (see dosing above), and Haemophilus influenzae type b disease is recommended in these patients, regardless of travel plans.

-People with terminal complement deficiencies and those receiving eculizumab have increased susceptibility to meningococcal infections and should be immunized against meningococcal disease.
+People with terminal complement deficiencies and those receiving eculizumab have increased susceptibility to meningococcal infections and should be immunized against meningococcal disease with both MenACWY and, if ≥10 years of age, MenB vaccine.
+The recommendations are the same as for patients with asplenia.

 MEDICAL CONDITIONS AND TREATMENTS ASSOCIATED WITH SEVERE IMMUNE COMPROMISE